josephelbert/josephelbert.github.io/_posts/2025-09-26-htb-holmes-ctf-2025-the-card.md

 ## Conclusion

-This first challenge was fun.
-I learned how to navigate threat intelligence platforms to help enrich the IOCs I found.
-I know that the SHA256 is a unique hash that can help identify malware on multiple machines.
+This first challenge was really fun.
+This challenge helped me navigate threat intelligence platforms to help enrich any IOCs I find in log files.
+I know that the SHA256 is a unique hash that can help identify malware.
+I am able use the hash to find malware on multiple endpoints as well.
 I also learned different types of IOCs related to web shell creation and database exfiltration.
-Now its time to move onto level two of the Hack the Box Holmes CTF 2025.
+Now its time to move onto level two of the Hack the Box Holmes CTF 2025 - The Enduring Echo.